blackbarbar/Hackathon/README.md

 ## Disclaimer

 **NEO** is a fictional brand created for the purpose of submission to the **HEROUI Hackathon (HeroHack)**.
 The website is a design prototype and does not represent a real product or service.
+Im not a designer, that's why I used Mockup Images.
 Tools used to develop the Website:
 - VSC
 - React